MattClarkson/CMakeCatchTemplate/README.md

  * Linux - Centos 7, g++ 4.8.5, CMake 3.5.1
  * Mac - OSX 10.10.5, clang 6.0, CMake 3.9.4

-Minimum CMake is 3.5.
+Minimum CMake version is 3.5.

 With all other versions - good luck.

 Build Instructions